ginkgobioworks/abdev-benchmark/libs/abdev_core/README.md

 ## Feature Loading

 Features are managed centrally and can be imported by any baseline.
-Model **do not** need to know feature file paths.
+Models **do not** need to know feature file paths.

 ### Simple Usage